theburningmonk/production-ready-serverless-codemesh/README.md

-# production-ready-serverless-codemesh
+# production-ready-serverless-workshop-codemesh

-Public workshop with CodeMesh
+Public workshop at CodeMesh